shymine/Ecriture_Manuscrite/README.md

 Once you have annotate and validate the examples through the frontend (YOU MUST TAP ENTER to validate the set of 4 examples in the front), you can export the project or document in the export folder at the root of agnosco-backend.

+## Bugs detected

+A bug have been detected when deleting a page or when the choosen association of groundtruth and image is wrong, the backend throw an exception when trying to add newer pages.